All Products

 </LifecycleConfiguration>

-1. Run the following command to add the lifecycle configuration to examplebucket:
+1. Add the lifecycle configuration to examplebucket:

 ossutil lifecycle --method put oss://examplebucket localfile.xml